Best Practices for Email Marketing Design

 So, consider the three main visible elements; sender name, subject line, and preheader.
 Each of these elements has seen its own dedicated articles because they offer distinct value toward coveted interaction.

 Starting with the sender name, you may wonder – does this matter?
 Why, yes, it does.
 CampaignMonitor found that a stunning 68% of Americans base their decision on whether to open an email or not.

 For many, an unknown, irrelevant, or seemingly unclear sender name suffices to discard an email outright.
 And, given how many emails the average user gets in a day, that’s likely an understandable reaction.

 In this regard then, you can consider the following practices:

 - Add your company name.
 This can be just your company name or a person’s or department’s name followed by it.
-Any combination that makes sense for you should suffice, but adding your company name is imperative.
+Any combination that makes sense should suffice, but adding your company name is imperative.
 Through it, you earn trust with recipients – and, more importantly, relevance.

 - Align it with your subject line and preheader.
 Finally, your sender name interacts with your other inbox-level visible elements.
 Thus, you can align the 3; for example, you can send an email from “[company] content team”, followed by a “howdy!” subject line, followed by a relevant “here’s your content” preheader.
-In this case, you ensure a logical, coherent flow from one to the next, starting with the sender name.
+In this case, you ensure a logical, coherent flow from one to the next, starting with the sender's name.

 Then comes the subject line, and this front sees much attention from best practices for email marketing design.
 Here, you must consider such factors as: